LuoFeifan77/LuoFeifan77/README.md

-## Hi there, this is Feifan Luo park 👋
+## Hi there, this is Feifan Luo Park 👋

 I am a third-year PhD student at School of Computer Science, [Zhejiang University](https://www.zju.edu.cn/english/).
 My research lies at the intersection of Geometric Deep Learning and 3D Computer Vision, with a particular emphasis on the spectral analysis of non-rigid shapes.